 Catechesis in the Middle Ages was largely limited to the Apostles' Creed and the Lord's Prayer, the 10 Commandments, the Sacraments, Beatitudes, etc. These lessons were largely taught four times a year in homilies.
 By 1368, a formal catechism containing instruction for the teaching of Catholc Doctrine was published for priests.

-In response to the Protestant "Reformation," the Council of Trent (1545-1563) stated that church reform must begin with religious instruction of the young.
-The Council decreed that throughout the Universal Church instructions in Christian doctrine should be given on Sundays and festivals.
-This began the first "Sunday Schools," what is technically called the Confraternity of Christian Doctrine (CCD).
+After the Protestant "Reformation," the Council of Trent (1545-1563) stated that church reform must begin with religious instruction of the young.
+The Council decreed that throughout the Universal Church instructions in Christian doctrine should be given by priests on Sundays and festivals.

 "The Seven Sacraments continue the saving work of Jesus until he comes again and form the center of the celebration of the Christian mystery.
 Through the ministry of the Church, all are invited to hear the Good News, follow Christ and share in these saving mysteries: mysteries that symbolize, make possible, realize and nurture the grace of the sacraments in the baptized.